 Overall my work experience since graduating from the University of Lancaster in 1984 has been in general management (4 years) management consultancy (12 years), counselling and therapy (15 years to date) and training therapists (currently in my third year of teaching).
 In particular, I worked as a counsellor at a women's centre for several years and since 2005, have run my own private practice for men and women from the age of 16 upwards.
 (I have also worked part-time for a period with service-users in an acute psychiatric ward where I worked with individuals suffering from acute and manic depression, as well as from schizophrenia and borderline/emotionally unstable personality disorder.)
 I have also spent a considerable time travelling and have experience of African, Asian and South American communities and cultures, including those of ethnic or religious minorities.
 I am also a mother and experience at first hand the daily challenges parenting can bring.

-The common theme running throughout my career and life choices has been personal development and change: what helps support change; what hinders change; how can individuals (as well as teams and organisations) maximise their potential; how do people block themselves or allow themselves to stagnate; how does the environment, or culture, contribute to the individual's situation; what might the journey to a brighter, more content, future look like, where is that journey starting from and how best can that journey be realised.
+The common theme running throughout my career and life choices has been personal development and change: what helps support change; what hinders change; how can individuals (as well as teams and organisations) maximise their potential; how do people block themselves or allow themselves to stagnate; how does the environment, or culture, contribute to the individual's situation and what steps can be taken to ensure the environment around is is as nourishing as possible; what might the journey to a brighter, more content, future look like, where is that journey starting from and how best can that journey be realised.

 It was my deep interest in what make individual change successful that led to my decision in 2001 to focus on therapeutic work with individuals and groups rather than exclusively on organisation strategy and transformation.
 Nevertheless, my work in management and consultancy has given me invaluable expertise in understanding complex systems and cultures, observing and mapping processes, transferring skills, knowledge and knowhow to others, knowing where to start from to effect change and how to respond as change unfolds, as well as the mentoring and coaching of teams and individuals.
 This experience is in my back pocket, so to speak, and I can draw from it as appropriate.